tencent cloud

 .subscribe();

-If multiple consumers are started, an error will be reported.
+If multiple consumers are started, an error message will be received, as shown in the following figure:

 Shared Mode

-Messages are distributed to different consumers through a customizable round robin mechanism, with each message going to only one consumer.
-When a consumer is disconnected, any messages delivered to it but not acknowledged will be redistributed to other active consumers.
+Messages are distributed to different consumers through the round-robin scheduling mechanism (customizable), and each message is distributed only to one consumer.
+When a consumer disconnects, all messages that were sent to the consumer but have not been acknowledged are rescheduled and distributed to other active consumers.

 Consumer<byte[]> consumer = pulsarClient.newConsumer()

-// Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`, which can be copied from the **Topic** page.
+// Full topic path, in the format of persistent://cluster (tenant) ID/namespace/topic name, copied from the Topic page.

 .topic("persistent://pulsar-xxx/sdk_java/topic1")

-// You need to create a subscription on the topic details page in the console and enter the subscription name here
+// You need to create a subscription on the topic details page in the console.
+Specify the subscription name here.

 .subscriptionName("sub_topic1")

-// Declare the shared mode to be the consumption mode
+// Declare the consumption mode to be the Shared mode.

 .subscriptionType(SubscriptionType.Shared)